lovekaushik06/ReactTodo/README.md

 ## About Database

-This project uses localStorage to retain the data
+This project uses localStorage to retain the data.
+But as git is for statis purpose i think database wont work here.

 ## It is a learning project build with intension to learn basics of react